berkinanik/microservices-course-ticketing-app/README.md

 - Updated the libraries and tools to the latest versions.
   - Built on Node.js v20, used React v18 and Next.js v14 with App Router.
 - Up-to-date approach for running tests in GitHub Actions using pnpm cache and manually cached mongodb binaries.
+- Health check endpoints for each service and client for Kubernetes liveness checks to ensure the services are running properly.

 ## Table of Contents